 - Smoothies (protein ingredient ideas included Greek yogurt and nut butter and some mom friends get extra credit for sneaking in spinach)

 - Cottage cheese served with fruit (my boys like mandarin oranges with theirs)

 - Chicken, tuna, or egg salad on crackers

 - Nachos (made with chips, beans, and cheese on a cookie sheet and baked until melted)

 These snack options are yummy, kid-approved, and full of protein to help distract them from asking for more snacks.
-They are healthy and just as easy as grabbing the Goldfish.
+They are healthy and just as easy as grabbing the goldfish crackers.
 The next time you find yourself in a snack rut, reach for one of these delicious snack-stractions!

 The opinions expressed in this post are those of the author.
 They do not necessarily reflect the official policy or position of ABQ Mom, its executive team, other contributors to the site, its sponsors or partners, or any organizations the aforementioned might be affiliated with.